 Our pleasant respite from cold and snow is drawing to a close in Colorado, as the weather pattern shifts back to being very active this weekend.
 A powerful storm system is developing in the central Pacific and will bring plenty of precipitation to the western United States during the next 3 to 5 days.

 How did this storm start?

+The snow will begin to fall in the northern and central mountains during the day on Friday, but this will just be the leading edge of the main storm.
 Satellite images actually show moisture from this storm extends from the West Coast all the way back to Hawaii.
-This system is a “Pineapple Express” – meaning that it will tap tropical moisture from the central Pacific and carry it into California, and eventually to Colorado.
+This system is going to be a “Pineapple Express” – meaning that it will tap tropical moisture from the central Pacific and carry it into California, and eventually to Colorado.

-To help the storm system develop, the rich flow of tropical moisture is being further enhanced by a very strong band of jet stream winds roaring in across the northern Pacific Ocean.
-The winds aloft are reaching speeds close to 200 mph off the West Coast – adding much more energy to an already robust storm system.
+As the storm system develops over the weekend, the rich flow of tropical moisture will be further enhanced by a very strong band of jet stream winds roaring in across the northern Pacific Ocean.
+The winds aloft may reach speeds close to 200 mph off the West Coast – adding much more energy to an already robust storm system.

 The prime time for snow in the Denver area and across eastern Colorado will be Sunday night and Monday.
-Both of the Monday commutes will be icy and very slow – plenty of time and patience will be required.
+The odds are looking good for 6-12 inches of snow, along with some strong northerly winds.
+Temperatures will be much colder as highs on Sunday drop to around 40 degrees, followed by readings staying around 30 on Monday.
+The Monday commutes will be icy and very slow – plenty of time and patience will be required.
 There may be some school delays and closures on Monday, especially for districts east of Denver.